monch1962/kube-local-env/README.md

 ### Set up the cluster

-Install podman and kind by running `brew install podman kind` on a Mac
+Install podman and kind by running `brew install podman kind` on a Mac.
+If you're not using a Mac, then follow the instructions at `https://podman.io/docs/installation` to get Podman installed on your system.

 Set up a Linux VM using podman by running `podman machine init -v $HOME:$HOME`
 - as Podman doesn't give you access to your complete file system by default, the above command will give Podman access to anything under your $HOME directory.
 Feel free to change it as you see fit, but this is probably a useful starting point for most use cases